 Multibank Group Confirms $MBG Token TGE Set For July 22, 2025

-MultiBank Group has officially announced that the Token Generation Event (TGE) for its highly anticipated $MBG Token will take place on July 22, 2025.
+MultiBank Group, the world's largest financial derivatives institution has officially announced that the Token Generation Event (TGE) for its highly anticipated $MBG Token will take place on July 22, 2025 .

 The $MBG Token has garnered global attention for its rare combination of real-world utility, institutional backing, and strong deflationary mechanics.
 It is underpinned by $29 billion in assets across the group's 4 Pillars. and backed by $35 billion+ in daily trading volume , making it one of the most credible and substantial token launches in recent years.